vsummet/cms230notes/c-programming/c-chap04-memory.md

 # Memory and Addresses

+We've said before that the C programming language is "closer to the hardware."
+Thus, it's crucial you understand some of the hardware so that you can understand some of the concepts in C (that aren't present in languages such as Java).
+In this section, we'll discuss memory.

 ## What is a Variable?

 Every variable in a program corresponds to **location in memory** where the value associated with that variable is stored.